CCRG-XJU/MPIFNet/README.md

-# MPIFNet The code is being organized
+# MPIFNet code is being organized